 And it allows me to provide much more solid, actionable feedback and advice with a much greater degree of confidence than I ever could by simply reading someone’s stand-up comedy material.

-Note: Killer Stand-up Online Course Members can get stand-up comedy videos reviewed as a part of their free one-on-one phone or Skype consultations with me at no additional charge.
+Note: Killer Stand-up Online Course Members can get stand-up comedy videos reviewed as a part of an optional one-on-one phone or Skype consultation.

 Here’s what you really need to know: